TylerLubeck/battlebots/README.md

 1. A rock/paper/scissors competition, run tournament bracket style
 2. An art competition, where conference attendees will vote on the best art piece created by your bot

+On tournament day, image names will be collected from participants.
+We'll then download the images and use the downloaded versions for the tournament - this means no updating images during the tournament!